-Some of the instruments Dr. Max and Dr. Ariana use to establish and verify a proper bite relationship are:
+Some of the instrumentation Dr. Max and Dr. Ariana use to establish and verify a proper bite relationship are:

 - K7— A sophisticated computer program capable of tracking jaw movements, joint sounds, and function.
 It can identify your ideal neuromuscular bite with pinpoint accuracy.

-- TENS unit— Ultra-low Frequency Transcutaneous Electro-Neural Stimulation helps relax the muscles so an accurate bite record can be taken at an ultra-low frequency.
+- TENS unit— Stands for Transcutaneous Electro-Neural Stimulation, which helps relax the muscles, so an accurate bite record can be taken at an ultra-low frequency.